quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   received using the CoAP protocol over UDP over IPv6.
 - The SCHC protocol is used to compress the CoAP, UDP, and IPv6 headers before sending the packets over the LPWAN link layer.
-- The SCHC protocol is implemented as a single SCHC `Instance` on each `Endpoint`.
+- The SCHC protocol is implemented as a single `Instance` on each `Endpoint`.
-- The SCHC `Instance` is hardwired into the protocol stack of each `Endpoint`, meaning that it is not dynamically loaded or unloaded.
+- The `Instance` is hardwired into the protocol stack of each `Endpoint`, meaning that it is not dynamically loaded or unloaded.
 - All of the traffic is compressed and decompressed using those `Instances`.